How to Get Rid of Mice in Walls & Ceilings

 - Seal Entry Points: This is especially important during the cold months.
 Seal tiny holes in your foundation, siding, and doorways.

 - Ultrasonic Devices: These products emit rodent-distressing sounds undetectable by humans.
-Occasionally, these products will work for all types of other pests, including bats.
+Occasionally, these products will work for other pests, including bats.

 Call Pest Pros for Mice Removal & Exclusion